Since I love Greek recipes so much, I’ve pulled together a list of 25 Greek Christmas recipes the whole family can enjoy.

 In other words, you’ll pack a lot of complex flavors into one seemingly simple cookie.

-Here’s another gorgeous Greek bread traditionally served around Christmas time.
+Here’s another gorgeous type of bread traditionally served around Christmas time.

 It takes less than an hour to make and looks like a beautiful, blooming flower.